Interview with Gareth Pretorius, Creative Director

 PART ONE

-In the dynamic world of advertising, where creativity meets strategy, few stand out like Gareth Pretorius, the Creative Director who’s worked with some remarkable brands.
+In the dynamic world of advertising, where creativity meets strategy, stands Gareth Pretorius, a Creative Director who’s worked with some remarkable brands.
 Known for his fearless approach and deep understanding of the industry, Gareth has carved a niche for himself by blending practicality with innovation.
 In this interview, we dive into his journey, from his unexpected transition from journalism to advertising, to his award-winning campaigns that challenge the norms of conventional advertising.
 Gareth’s insights offer a fresh perspective on the ever-evolving landscape of creativity, client relationships, and the real value of awards in the advertising industry.

 Read his interview below with our CEO, Lynette Whittaker, and head of content, Esther Jacobs.